What is SSDMonitor.exe?

 SSDMonitor.exe is a executable file (a program) within Windows.
 The filename extension .exe denotes an executable file.
 You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
 The free file information forum can help you determine if SSDMonitor.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 The process known as SSDMonit Application belongs to software SSDMonit Application or PC Tools Registry Mechanic or Registry Mechanic or Norton Utilities (version 16) or PC Tools Performance Toolkit by PC Tools (www.pctools.com) or Symantec (www.symantec.com).

-Description: SSDMonitor.exe is located in a subfolder of "C:\Program Files\Common Files".
+Description: SSDMonitor.exe is not essential for Windows and will often cause problems.
+SSDMonitor.exe is located in a subfolder of "C:\Program Files\Common Files".

 Known file sizes on Windows 7/XP are 104,408 bytes (31% of all occurrences), 112,600 bytes and 5 more variants.

 It is a Verisign signed file.
 The file has a digital signature.
 SSDMonitor.exe is not a Windows system file.
 The program is not visible.
 The software starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 Therefore the technical security rating is 29% dangerous, however also read the users reviews.

 You can uninstall the program PC Tools Registry Mechanic or Registry Mechanic, or ask the software vendor for support.
 Click on PC Tools Registry Mechanic or Registry Mechanic in Windows Control Panel (Software or Programs section) to uninstall it.